What is pelvic inflammatory disease?

-The likelihood of having a complication from PID increases each time a woman has a pelvic infection.
+The likelihood of having the complications from PID increases each time a person has a pelvic infection.

 What is the treatment for PID?

 The usual treatment for PID is antibiotics.
 In some cases, PID may be severe enough that you need to be admitted to the hospital for intravenous (IV) antibiotic treatment.